Clubs & Activities

 National Honor Society

 The National Honor Society establishes the benchmark and celebrates student achievement beyond grades.
 NHS provides schools with a framework to elevate well-rounded, high-achieving students into tomorrow's leaders.
 Member selection is invitation only for students in grades 10-12, and each chapter establishes requirements based on the four NHS pillars: scholarship, character, service, and leadership.
+This is an application-based, nationally recognized society for students who show high leadership, academic achievement, and community service values.

 Membership Information